ds1sqe/Copy-Chat/README.md

 ## Concept

-- When i designed this project as easy to maintain or improve as possible. avoided code-duplication, tried to create reusable code, and, human-readable data structure
+- I designed this project as easy to maintain or improve as possible. avoided code-duplication, tried to create reusable code, and, human-readable data structure